Yomguithereal/dolman/README.md

 ### Responses

-A wrapped express app will have an enhanced repsonse object:
+A wrapped express app will have an enhanced response object:

 ```js
 var app = express();